Adekan

 Adekan (艶漢, Adekan) is a Japanese manga series written and illustrated by Nao Tsukiji.
 It began serialization in Wings on July 14, 2007.
-As of January 2021, 15 volumes have been published in Japan.
+As of January 2021, twenty volumes have been published in Japan.
 The series had been licensed by JManga in America until the site closed down in 2013, Tong Li (東立) in China, and by Egmont Manga + Anime GmbH in Germany.

 The series follows Shiro Yoshiwara, an eccentric umbrella craftsman, and Kojiro Yamada, a young police officer.
 The two form an unlikely bond and end up assisting one another with solving mysteries and stopping crime.
-Shiro's past catches up with him though and threatens to harm his new-found friend and way of life.
+However, Shiro's past eventually catches up with him, and threatens to harm his new-found friend and way of life.

 A stage play was performed in Theater Sun Mall in Shinjuku from March 30 to April 3, 2016.
 Another stage adaptation ran from December 13 to 17 at the Haiyuza Theater.
-A series of Drama CDs were released by Shinkansha from 2011-2013.
+A series of Drama CDs were released by Shinkansha from 2011 to 2013.